Top 17 Interstate Moving Tips

 4. Driving Speed

 Driving a moving truck is not the same as driving a car.
-In fact, in my experience, driving an over-sized, extremely heavy vehicle, filled to the brim with my valuables, is entirely different from my daily driving experiences.
+In fact, in my experience, driving an over-sized, extremely heavy vehicle, filled to the brim with my valuables and belongings, is entirely different from my daily driving experiences.

 Because it is so vastly different, I always drive 10 miles per hour under the speed limit.
 Driving faster than the posted speed limit puts me in a dangerous situation as larger, heavier vehicles do not stop quickly.
 Similarly, they do not maneuver as easily as a car.